UmarFarooq-Ch/Django-Boilerplate/README.md

 # SAMPLE README.md
 # ABC Technologies XYZ Production Back-End

-Steps to run Api server:
+Steps to run REST API application server:
 ============
 ## 1. Dependencies:
 To be able to run **XYZ** you have to meet following dependencies: